Native American Mounds

 Louisiana boasts some of the most significant earthen monuments in North America and ranks second only to Mississippi in the number of mound sites in the Lower Mississippi Valley, the cradle of monumental earthworks.
 Mounds have been a source of fascination as far back as President Thomas Jefferson’s excavations at his Monticello estate in Virginia.
 Over the years, several explorations were attempted to establish and reestablish the identity of the mound builders, because some antiquarians refused to acknowledge the engineering skills of the Native American inhabitants.
 Although this issue has been settled, a residual prejudice about who built the mounds remains.

 Since the 1950s, the chronological sequence of southeastern prehistoric cultures has been fairly well established.
 Tweaking the chronology became necessary with the discoveries of the massive earthworks at Poverty Point, followed thirty-five years later by identification of Middle Archaic mounds in the Lower Mississippi Valley.
 In each case, North American archaeologists initially resisted the earlier date of the mounds, assuming early hunter-gatherers lacked the social organization necessary for building large and sophisticated mound complexes.
-Through scientific research, the ages of the Poverty Point (c.
-1700-1200 BC) and Middle Archaic mounds (c.
-4000-2700 BC) were verified.
+Through scientific research, the ages of the Poverty Point (ca. 1700-1200 BCE) and Middle Archaic mounds (ca. 4000-2700 BCE) were verified.

 Varied Shapes of the Mounds